Royalty (Chris Brown album): Critical reception

-Royalty received mixed reviews from music critics.
 According to review aggregator Metacritic, the album's average score was 59/100, indicating "mixed, or average reviews."
 Los Angeles Times's Mikael Wood expressed a positive response, and complimented its music as "[carrying] a convincing bad-guy energy that’s all the more potent for its sweet, often luscious textures.
+Susan Smith of The Columbus Dispatch stated that "Royalty is a worthwhile collection, proving that in a world where “stay in your lane” is common wisdom, it doesn’t exactly apply to people such as Brown, who have a few lanes to choose from".

-Brad Wete of Billboard gave the album a lukewarm three and a half stars out of five, "“Proof”-like cuts prove Brown can make quality songs about relationship dynamics", while also stating that " And he probably should, for the sake of a well-rounded output."
-Continuing with his conflicted feelings towards its sexually-driven songs, he argued that "Admittedly, a rich 26-year-old bachelor’s life is full of romps with women and wild nights.
+Brad Wete of Billboard affirmed that "“Proof”-like cuts prove Brown can make quality songs about relationship dynamics (...)
+And he probably should, for the sake of a well-rounded output. (...)
+Admittedly, a rich 26-year-old bachelor’s life is full of romps with women and wild nights.
 Fame, access, and talent bring those with ease.
 This seems to be an art imitating life thing.
 But if and when Brown ascends to the next level, it likely will be because he starts talking about the morning after.
-It’s time for him to wake up."Allmusic editor Andy Kellman expressed a mixed response saying that the album "is not a farther away from the X-rated material full of carousing and belligerence that have dominated his work since Exclusive, as the cover might've suggested", and stated "The majority of what follows is a qualitative step back from previous solo album X."
+It’s time for him to wake up."
+AllMusic editor Andy Kellman expressed a mixed response saying that the album "is not a farther away from the X-rated material full of carousing and belligerence that have dominated his work since Exclusive, as the cover might've suggested", and stated that the majority of Royalty "is a qualitative step back from previous solo album X."

-Marcus Dowling of HipHopDX gave the album a 2.5 out of 5, and on his review stated that "While showing progression here, Chris Brown still is quite far from being the best man and artist that he can be.
-On Royalty, Chris Brown shows what happens when Peter Pan tries to grow up, but loves turning up in the club even more.."
-Michael Arcenhaux of Complex was rather negative in his review, and gave the album a score of 2 out of 5 stars, and started off the review saying that if he had one word to describe the album, "it would be mistake.", and that "Royalty is many things all at once though much of it is not particularly good."
+Marcus Dowling of HipHopDX wrote that "While showing progression here, Chris Brown still is quite far from being the best man and artist that he can be."
+HotNewHipHop argued that "Royalty has the lushness of the best R&B records, and some of the sensibility.
+Unfortunately, he's still spouting lines and repping an ideology that's a better fit for emotionally barren clubs on the Vegas strip than an intimate venue or bedroom."
+Michael Arcenhaux of Complex started off the review saying that if he had one word to describe the album "it would be mistake", and that "Royalty is many things all at once though much of it is not particularly good."